roboconf/swagger-ui/readme.md

 * The **dist** directory was [removed from the repository's history](http://dalibornasevic.com/posts/2-permanently-remove-files-and-folders-from-git-repo), as it is quite big (> 2 MB).
 It was removed in both the master and the tags.
 The repository's size dropped from about 60 Mb to 6 Mb.
 * Some CSS customizations, as well as modifications to the Handlebars templates.
-* Enhanced build process (in particular in dev' mode - PR submitted).
+* Enhanced build process (in particular in dev' mode - [PR](https://github.com/swagger-api/swagger-ui/pull/2339) submitted).
-* Apply a PR from the original repository to prevent XSS attacks.
+* Apply a [PR](https://github.com/swagger-api/swagger-ui/pull/1868) from the original repository to prevent XSS attacks.
-* Review the loading mechanism to only accept *swagger.json* files hosted on Roboconf's Maven repositories.
+* Review the loading mechanism to only accept *swagger.json* files hosted on Roboconf's web site.
-* Remove useless translations, the *specs* directory and *o2.c.html* as we do not use it.
+* Remove useless translations, the *specs* directory and *o2.c.html* as we do not use them.

 For more information, please refer to the [original readme](Swagger_UI_README.md).